 Tyre adjustment is a very important measure, which must be carried out by qualified specialists.
 There is an optimum configuration of the camber angle, caster angle and toe angle for each vehicle.
 This optimal configuration is only known by qualified technicians.We at Forza Tyres in Peterborough have perfectly trained wheel alignment/tracking experts and all the right technical equipment ready to look after your vehicle.

-A bad wheel alignment can lead to uneven wear pattern on the tyres and to a significant deterioration in drivability.
+A bad wheel alignment can lead to uneven wear pattern on the tyres and a significant

-In the list below you will find answers to some of the most common questions.
+In the list below you will find answers to some of the most common questions./p>

 Is the track setting a routine procedure?

 No, the tracking/wheel alignment is a tricky procedure that needs to be done by professionals in the following situations:

 Do you have to adjust the wheel alignment/tracking after every tyre change?

 As a rule, the track setting is not mandatory if you keep the same tyre dimensions or change only one tyre.
 If you had four new tyres fitted, you should get your vehicle's alignment checked.
 If you have changed the tyre size on your vehicle, the track setting must be checked properly and adjusted accordingly.
 At our Forza Tyres workshop, we will always inform and advise you if we think a wheel alignment check is necessary.
 We only use the latest 3D technology which enables us to show you directly on the computer screen if/what needs to be done.
 We will only charge you for what needs doing.
 Why not stay and watch us during the alignment process?
 We will be happy to show you exactly what we are doing.

 During the wheel alignment, all settings of tracks, camber- and caster values are checked.
 The entire axle geometry of your car is being checked.